PhenoBench -- A Large Dataset and Benchmarks for Semantic Image Interpretation in the Agricultural Domain: Related Work

 Despite the availability of large datasets in man-made environments, the agricultural domain faces different challenges, such as large intra-class variability due to plant growth.
 Thus, there has been interest in large datasets to enable studying perception in the agricultural domain~\cite{lu2020cea}.
+However, accurately dense annotated and large agricultural datasets in combination with reproducible benchmarks on a hidden test set are still missing today, see \cref{tab:plant_datasets}.